ezpaarse-project/ezunpaywall/README.md

 ## Installation quickstart ##

 If you are a Linux user
-- modify the environment variables present in the /config/env.sh file, they allow to use the identifiers of the database as well as the ports to use
+- put the API_KEY in /config/env.sh file,
 - install the initial snapshot and put it on download folder
 - now you can execute ```docker-compose up``` where is the docker-compose file